prakhar-agrawa1/CyberVT-training/README.md

 # Welcome to CyberVT's Cyber Training Program!
 (Cyber101)

-Hey there, future cybersecurity expert!
-Welcome to CyberVT's structured training program designed specifically for students ready to dive into the world of cybersecurity.
+Welcome to CyberVT's cybersecurity training program designed specifically for students ready to dive into the world of cybersecurity.

 ## What is This Program?
 The CyberVT Training Program is your gateway to developing real-world cybersecurity skills.
 Whether you're completely new to cybersecurity or looking to strengthen your foundation, this program meets you where you are and builds your skills through hands-on, practical training that mirrors what you'll encounter in the field.